-You likely had an evaluation to help determine the exact cause and extent of your problem.
+You likely had an evaluation to help find the exact cause and extent of your problem.
 This may have included a health history, exam, and certain tests.

 Results showed that your problem is not due to H. pylori infection.
-For this reason, no antibiotics are needed as part of your treatment.
+For this reason, you don't need antibiotics as part of your treatment.

-Whether your problem is found to be gastritis or an ulcer, you will still need to take other medicines, however.
+Whether your problem is gastritis or an ulcer, you will still need to take other medicines, however.
 You will also need to follow instructions to help reduce stomach irritation so your stomach can heal.

 Take any medicines you’re prescribed exactly as directed.
 Common medicines used to treat gastritis include: